Paul Riis Trail

 OVERVIEW

 Paul Riis was the first Director of the Allegheny County Parks from 1928-1932.
-The Paul Riis Trail is intended to share his naturalistic vision for the parks while also highlighting historic stone features built in his style in South Park.
-These features include The Cascades, the Vale of Cashmere, Silent Brook and the site of the former naturalistic swimming pool.
+The 3.5-mile Paul Riis Trail is intended to share his naturalistic vision for the parks while also highlighting historic stone features built in his style in South Park.
+These features include The Cascades, which were restored in 2021, the Vale of Cashmere, Silent Brook and the site of the former naturalistic swimming pool.
 The trail will also connect to the Oliver Miller Homestead, a historic site with living history presentations that commemorate the pioneer settlers of Western Pennsylvania.
-Travelers on the Montour Trail will be able to access to the Paul Riis Trail by way of the South Park Montour Connector Trail completed by the Parks Foundation in 2014.
+Travelers on the Montour Trail will be able to access the Paul Riis Trail by way of the South Park Montour Connector Trail completed by the County and the Parks Foundation in 2014.

 CURRENT WORK